richierich113/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 5-print_numbers.c is a C program that prints all single digit numbers of base 10 starting from 0 and less than 10, followed by a new line.
 The 6-print_numberz.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line using only putchar functions.
 The 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse using putchar function, followed by a new line.
+The 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase using putchar function, followed by a new line.